SAJANKUMARTAK/Docker/README.md

 WordPress Deployment with MariaDB using Docker Compose This repository contains the configuration files and instructions for deploying a WordPress application with MariaDB using Docker Compose.
 Prerequisites
 Docker: Ensure that Docker is installed on your system.
-You can download and install Docker from https://www.docker.com/.
+You can download and install Docker

 Getting Started
 Clone this repository to your local machine: